roxiTheReal/http-error-771/README.md

-# HTTP/1.1 771 Page Take by a Kitty
+# HTTP/1.1 771 Page Taken by a Kitty

 **Status Code 771** is a non-standard HTTP response used to indicate that the requested page has been temporarily taken over for brainstorming purposes.